njmnbb/CS4830HackProject/README.md

 ## November 19th, 2015
 - Fixed issue with the listener in index.js
-- Started work on connecting player to Simon
+- Started work on connecting player to Simon.

-## Notes
-- How do we mirror your new Azure machine and this repo?
-- Should we use Sockets or look into another web technology?
-- MAMP?
-- VM Setup?
-Username/domain/password/endpoints/security/apache